 You manage to consistently come to parkrun (almost) every week?
 Well done!
-Do you struggle to find the motivation to run during the week, in between your parkruns, especially at this time of year, when the sun rises later and sets earlier, and when temperatures are getting colder?
+Do you struggle to find the motivation to run during the week, in between your parkruns, especially when the rising temperatures mean you come home looking more like you swam than ran?
 You’re not the only one.

 Claire Wyckoff, a runner from San Francisco, has popularized a solution to help runners find the motivation to exercise: draw running!

-Using herfitness tracking app, she runs different shapes and the results are incredible.
+Using the herfitness tracking app, she runs different shapes and the results are incredible.

 She gets her inspiration from films: